No Sedation when Flying Pets!

 The Unknown Effects of Tranquilizing Pets During Air Travel

-Little is known about the effects of sedation on animals that are under the stress of transportation and enclosed in kennels at 8,000 feet or higher, the altitude at which cargo holds are pressurized.
+Little is known about the effects of sedation on animals that are being shipped by air and enclosed in kennels at 8,000 feet or higher, the altitude at which cargo holds are pressurized.
 Additionally, some animals react abnormally to sedatives.
 Although animals may be excitable while being handled during the trip to the airport and prior to loading, they probably revert to a quiescent resting state in the dark, closed cargo hold, and the sedatives may have an excessive effect.

 There have been a number of instances where sedated pets traveling by air needed veterinary care to recover from the sedation.
 Some pets could not be revived.
 Occasionally, owners have given repeated doses to ensure a comfortable journey for their pet.
 When questioned by airline personnel, many owners claim that their veterinarians had advised them to do so.